evanbones/Souped-Up/design-document.md

 - **Appliance reordering**: Drag to rearrange Appliance trigger order
 - **Undo last Play**: Once per round, undo your last Play (before round ends)
 - **Deck viewer**: See all cards in deck with current stats
-- **Appliance hover**: Hover over Appliances to see exactly what they'll do this Play
+- **Appliance hover**: Hover over Appliances to see exactly what they do

 ---